jtempest/float_eq-rs/README.md

 Compare IEEE floating point primitives, structs and collections for equality.

-This crate provides an API with a focus on making the choices of comparison algorithm(s) and margins intuitive to implementers and maintainers, and of providing clear output for debugging and development iteration.
+This crate provides an API with a focus on making the choices of comparison algorithm(s) and tolerances intuitive to implementers and maintainers, and of providing clear output for debugging and development iteration.

 This readme is a quick tour of the crate.
 For introductory material, guides and